Expert Guidance for Applying to Universities in China

 Why applyChina?

-applyChina was founded by James Bromley, a former admissions professional at Peking University and Yale-NUS College (Singapore), and a graduate of New York University Shanghai and the Yenching Academy at Peking University.
+applyChina was founded by James, a former admissions professional at Peking University and Yale-NUS College (Singapore), and a graduate of New York University Shanghai and the Yenching Academy at Peking University.

-Having lived and studied in China for over seven years and received full scholarships for both undergraduate and graduate study, James created applyChina to provide clear, practical guidance for international students applying to universities and scholarships in Mainland China.
+Having lived and studied in China for over seven years, and having received full scholarships for both undergraduate and graduate study, James founded applyChina to provide clear, practical guidance grounded in real experience.

 Admissions Support Packages